 The National Highway Traffic Safety Administration (NHTSA) reported that

-with other vehicles.
-Whether you drive a car or ride a motorcycle, you
+vehicles.
+Whether you drive a car or ride a motorcycle, you can help to

 Tips for Drivers

 Drivers can play a big role in keeping motorcyclists safe.
 Changing your

 driving habits slightly can be the difference between life and death for

 a motorcycle rider.
 Here are some easy habits to help protect others on the road.

 1. Check your blind spots.
 Motorcycles can easily disappear in your car’s blind spots.
 Be extra

 vigilant when checking these spots, and learn to check them frequently.

 2. Leave more space.
 Allow yourself more space when following a motorcycle.
 Slowing down and